A Descriptive and Normative Theory of Human Beliefs in RLHF: Agent-Labeler Disagreements in Human Preference Collection

 \textbf{Preference elicitation:} Participants are asked to provide preferences over 15 randomly chosen pairs of video data.
 All data pairs on which preferences are collected show legal driving.
 Within each pair, the car is shown to be driving on the same path for the same amount of time.
 In each pair, one video shows faster and more time saving behavior, which if executed imperfectly (during or after the trajectory) could lead to failure states, such as hitting a pedestrian, another car, or breaking traffic laws; the other shows more safety-conscious behavior that requires more time to execute, but for which it is easier to avoid failure states.
-See Appendix \ref{sec:appendix_trajectories} for an example trajectory.
 Each pair of trajectories is designed to make the participants consider both: (a) how a learning agent might behave in the same states shown in the trajectories and (b) what the agent might do after the end of each trajectory.

 All data pairs are randomly shuffled, and the order in which each pair of data is shown is also randomly shuffled to avoid ordering bias during preference collection.
 In each question, both videos in each pair are presented next to each other.
-Figure \ref{fig:regretui} in Appendix \ref{sec:humanstudy_ui} shows an example questionnaire shown to participants for a single pair of trajectories.

 \textbf{Instructions for the participants:} Participants in the control group are given a standard preference collection instruction explaining that the objective of the survey is to improve a self-driving car using their preferences over behavioral data.
 We chose to frame this language for this group to indicate that their preferences were not meant to be a rating of the trajectories themselves, but rather a learning signal for improving a self driving car's policy.
 This was designed to lead them to reflect less on the trajectories themselves and more on their beliefs about how a learning agent might behave in similar or future states.
 The participants in the safe and unsafe priming groups are given a similar instruction \textit{with an addition of a video showcasing the car's driving behaviors}.
-To encourage the participants to think deeply about car's capabilities, they are then asked about which skills they think would be useful for the car to learn to become a more effective driver.
+To encourage the participants to think deeply about the car's capabilities, they are then asked about which skills they think would be useful for the car to learn to become a more effective driver.

 \textbf{Post-processing of collected data:} To maintain a high standard while finalizing the data, we construct a participant filtering step that ensures that participants are paying attention when providing preferences.
 First, we show a pair of videos: one in which the car drives normally and one in which the car crashes into a guardrail while making a turn.
 Additionally, we show a pair of videos in which one car drives normally and the other runs a red light.
 We remove all preference data from participants who do not strongly prefer the attention check videos that show good driving, while also reporting that they were extremely confident.